 Assess their training, certification and experience.
 Coaching is based on scientific research, and well-trained coaches utilize evidence-based coaching models with their clients.
 In order to learn this research and practice these techniques, coaches need to go through an in-depth training program.

 Unlike therapy, there is very little governance and regulation of the coaching industry as I mentioned in the beginning of the article.
-For example, to call yourself a therapist, you legally need to have a certain level of training and hold an official credential.
+For example, to call yourself a therapist, you legally need to have certain training and hold an official credential.
 There is no equivalent regulation for coaches.
 However, there is an organization called the International Coach Federation (ICF) which accredits coach training programs and ensures they meet a certain standard.
 When you begin meeting with career coaches, ask them which training program they completed and if it is ICF accredited.

 At Ama La Vida, we only hire coaches who have been through an intensive coach training program; once they join our team, they undergo an additional 3-months of training on our proprietary methodologies and programs.